mahmoudaboghadeer93/Devops-tools/jenkins_as_deployment/README.md

 ](https://github.com/mahmoudaboghadeer93/Devops-tools/blob/add-readme-for-jenkins/jenkins_as_deployment/image%20(1).png)

   - Click create and edit cloud details by expanding Kubernetes Cloud Details.

   - Add URL of the Kubernetes API server in Kubernetes URL and namespace in kubernetes namespace.

     If you don’t know Kubernetes API server URL use :

     '''shell
        kubectl cluster-info
     ''''

  -  Check Disable https certificate check.

-      - (Note: this step we can skip it if the jenkins in same k8s) Use token of secret for your jenkins service account(jenkins-admin) which created in above (step 4️⃣ for deploy Jenkins) and use it to create jenkins credentials using: add → jenkins → select kind as secret text → fill the details → Add.
+ -  Use token of secret for your jenkins service account(jenkins-admin) which created in above (step 4️⃣ for deploy Jenkins) and use it to create jenkins credentials using (**Note:** this step we can skip it if the jenkins in same k8s):
+          **Steps**:  add → jenkins → select kind as secret text → fill the details → Add.

 [      [![image](https://github.com/mahmoudaboghadeer93/Devops-tools/assets/69244659/018e1934-c010-4063-82e0-13157f9585cd)](https://github.com/mahmoudaboghadeer93/Devops-tools/blob/add-readme-for-jenkins/jenkins_as_deployment/creds1.png)]

  - Use created credentials and click Test Connection.

 [     [ ![image](https://github.com/mahmoudaboghadeer93/Devops-tools/assets/69244659/280b375a-86b3-483c-84bf-442a5798a23e)](https://github.com/mahmoudaboghadeer93/Devops-tools/blob/add-readme-for-jenkins/jenkins_as_deployment/creds-test.png)]

  - Add jenkins service private URL in Jenkins URL and leave rest as default and click Save.

     You can get jenkins-service private URL using

     '''shell
        kubectl get svc -n jenkins
     ''''